awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + Your instance is using the Bring Your Own License \(BYOL\) licensing option\.
 For more information about Oracle licensing options, see [Oracle Licensing](CHAP_Oracle.md#Oracle.Concepts.Licensing)\.

 **Note**
 You can use AWS CloudTrail to monitor and audit changes to the process configuration of Amazon RDS for Oracle DB instances\.
-For more information about using CloudTrail, see [Logging Amazon RDS API Calls with AWS CloudTrail](logging-using-cloudtrail.md)\.
+For more information about using CloudTrail, see [Working with AWS CloudTrail and Amazon RDS ](logging-using-cloudtrail.md)\.

 ### Setting the CPU Cores and Threads per CPU Core for a DB Instance Class<a name="USER_ConfigureProcessor.SettingCPUOptions"></a>